 Today, both "file name" and "filename" are widely used and accepted.
 The original form of the word was "file name" and "filename" became popular as more people and software programs began to use that version of the word.
 According to the Microsoft Manual of Style, a file name is "Two words both as an adjective and as a noun when referring to the name of a file.
 Do not hyphenate."

-Note: If you are referring to a programming term such as the FileName property or fileName variable, you should be using the same version of the word in the program in your writing.
+Note: If you are referring to a programming term such as the FileName property or fileName variable, you should be using the same capitalization of the word in the program you're describing.

 Should "file name" or "filename" be capitalized in my writing?